latonv/MillerRabinPrimality/README.md

 By default, an attempt will be made to find a divisor for composite input via some relatively inexpensive checks (not a full factoring attempt!).
 If a divisor is not needed, it is possible to opt out of these checks by setting the `findDivisor` option to `false`.
-Note that even with `findDivisor=true`, a divisor is not always guaranteed to be found, even for composite n.
+Note that even with `findDivisor=true`, a divisor is not always guaranteed to be found, even for composite `n`.
 ```js
 primalityTest(1234567, { findDivisor: false }).then(/* ... */);
 ```